 Always use an alternative browser when researching blog ideas.
 You don’t want your search results influenced by your past searches.

 Immediately we are served paid ads.
 People pay money to get their websites at the top of this page.
 A clear indication this keyword phrase is competitive.
 Let’s look at the organic search results further down the page.

 The first three organic results are authoritative websites with blog posts that match the server’s intent.
 Each site has a large number of backlinks.
 I would not write this post.

 Think of this as a fight.
-You want to steal the top spot from the website that is currently ranking.
-They don’t want to give it up, so you have to fight them for it with content.
+You want to steal the top spot from the website currently ranking.
+They don’t want to give it up, so you fight them for it with content.
 Pick your fights wisely.